armadillu/ofxDXT/README.md

 Basically, you need to use `glCompressedTexImage2D()` instead of `glTexImage2D()` to allocate the compressed DXT texture data, and `glCompressedTexSubImage2D()` instead of `glTexSubImage2D()`.
 Some other arguments need to be changed as well, so this changes handles that.

 These changes will only apply when an ofTexture's `glInternalFormat` is set to `GL_COMPRESSED_RGB_S3TC_DXT*_EXT`, so it should not affect its normal usage.

+## Notes

+DXT textures come with some constrains.
+They need to be `GL_TEXTURE_2D` (which the addon takes care of), and their sizes (width and height) need to be multiple of 4.

+This is because the compression algorithm works on 4-pixel blocks.
+If you supply pixels that don't follow this constrain, the addon will "grow" your texture by up to 3 pixels in each dimension to comply.
+Those pixels will be transparent.

+You can always find out the size of the texture after compression by querying the `ofxDXT::Data` with getWidth() and getHeight();

 ## License
 ofxDXT has been created by Oriol Ferrer Mesià and released under [MIT](http://www.opensource.org/licenses/mit-license.php) license.